josedamianm/AI_Server/readme.md

 I want to have a home lab that is self-hosted and runs on docker.
 I want to be able to access all of the services from the internet.
 But I don't want to let anyone access them...just me. n8n will be publicly accessible, but require authentication.
 The main thing that allows for this is Tailscale, which has a free plan that will let us do all we need.

-## Tailscale
+## Video

-The first step is to get a Tailscale account and add you home machine to your tailnet.
-You can do this by downloading the Tailscale app from the [Tailscale website](https://tailscale.com/).
+This first section is covered in a video on my channel, sponsored by [Hostinger](https://hostinger.com/mattw).
+Embed will be added after its posted.

 ## Hostinger